shpetimselaci/vending-machine-api/README.md

 # Vending Machine API

-This is a REST API made to represent a vending machine, a challenge made from MVPFactory to show my skills.
+This is a REST API made to represent a vending machine, a challenge made from MVPMatch to show my skills.

 **Tasks**